naomijustin/landingpage_fcc/README.md

 ## Overview of Project

-- A landing page to experiment with a bold and vibrant colour palette, new style of composition and test different CSS Animations.
+A landing page to experiment with a bold and vibrant colour palette, new style of composition and test different CSS Animations.

 ## Process

-- Initally started with a low fidelity version created in Figma.
+Initally started with a low fidelity version created in Figma.
 This progressed to a version that included a limited colour palette.

+Once the colour scheme was chosen, I chose a product that felt complimentary to the palette.
+As the colours consisted of warm autumn tones, I chose to go with an autumn clothing service to bulk up wardrobes for the coming months.

 <table>
   <tr>